NorthernMan54/homebridge-tcc/README.md

 * `storage` - Storage of chart graphing data for history graphing, either fs or googleDrive, defaults to fs
 * `usePermanentHolds` - If set to `true`, temperature changes will be set as permanent holds, rather than temporary holds.
 This will allow you to use HomeKit automations to completely replace your thermostat's schedule.
 If set to `false`, the temperature changes will expire after a certain period of time and resume your normal schedule.
 By default, this is off.
 * `debug` - Enables debug level logging from the plugin, defaults to `false`, to enable set to `true`
-* `devices` and `deviceID` - required to setup temperature/humidity sensors, id is obtained by looking at your homebridge logs for TCC entries when you restart
+* `devices` and `deviceID` - required to setup temperature/humidity sensors, `deviceID` is obtained by looking at your Homebridge logs for TCC entries when you restart (alternatively, if you login to Honeywell's site, you can see the id when using links for each thermostat)
 * `insideTemperature` - Enables separate temperature sensor in HomeKit (useful for automations), to enable set to `true` on each thermostat
 * `outsideTemperature` - Enables separate temperature sensor in HomeKit (useful for automations), to enable set to `true` on each thermostat
 * `insideHumidity` - Enables separate humidity sensor in HomeKit (useful for automations), to enable set to `true` on each thermostat